r-dube/pickingflowers/cisco.md

 Roughly at the same time as Huawei's software engineers were copying Cisco's code, Huawei was engaged in a multi-year project to extract intellectual property from Canada's Nortel Networks \[6\].
 Years later, the U.S. federal government indicted Huawei for stealing intellectual property from T-mobile, a U.S. telecom carrier \[7\].

+Two other corporate behaviors are also relevant.
+First, Huawei targets personnel, at competitors that it wants to steal from, for hiring.
+Second, Huawei impedes investigations into its practices by destroying damaging evidence.

+In the case of Cisco, Huawei attempted to recruit Cisco's engineers that worked on products that Huawei's Quidway routers were based on \[3\].
+Further, Huawei erased software on the Quidway routers in its possession and attemped to remotely erase the software from devices deployed by third-parties in the US \[8\].
+Finally, Huawei sent back Quidway routers from the US to China so that the devices could not be examined as part of Cisco's lawsuit \[8\].

 ## Huawei is owned by the Communist Party of China
 Huawei has an opaque ownership structure.
-Researchers who have peeled back the structure find that the company is effectively a state-owned enterprise (SOE) \[8\].
+Researchers who have peeled back the structure find that the company is effectively a state-owned enterprise (SOE) \[9\].
 Obviously, SOEs are heavily influenced by the Communist Party of China (CCP).
 In a sense, the CCP owns Huawei.
 Given CCP's ownership of Huawei, it stands to reason that the CCP bears responsibility for Huawei's intellectual property theft from corporations such as Cisco.